-This is one of the most overlooked things in any organization.
+Unauthorized viewing of important documents is one of the most overlooked things in any organization.
 People can walk over to a printer and pick up documents that are confidential and see more than they should.
-If your printer doesn’t allow for secure print, those financials, employee information or other confidential material are out in the open.
+If your printer doesn’t allow for secure print, those financials, employee information or other sensitive material are out in the open.

-If your printer can securely print, use it.
+If your printer has the ability securely print, set it up.
 If it does not, place the printer in a public area where it is highly visible.
-This will cut down on people snooping through documents that aren’t theirs, due to ability of being caught.
-If you are printing lots of sensitive material, it might be wise to purchase a printer for yourself and install it in your office, or a management only area, where most employees don’t have access to.
+Securing your print job will cut down on people snooping through documents that aren’t theirs, due to the ability to be caught.
+If you are printing lots of sensitive material, it might be wise to purchase a printer for yourself and install it in your office, or a management only area, where most employees can’t access.

 If your printer has an internal storage feature, be sure to wipe it clean before you throw it away or donate it to someone else.
-Internal storage can save print jobs, scans, faxes and copies that are made on it.
+Internal storage can save print jobs, scans, faxes and copies created on it.
 All information should be purged from the machine, just like you would do with a computer.

 Always do a thorough wipe of any technology that is being donated or recycled.
-This will ensure that your data stays private.
+Cleaning your technology will ensure that your data stays private.

 First, always keep your machines updated.
 Firmware and drivers should be checked regularly to ensure the most updated version is on them.
-These updates guarantee the latest security features are loaded on your equipment and any holes are fixed.
+These updates guarantee the latest security features load on your equipment and any holes become fixed.

 Second, check your internet connection.
 If you don’t use this feature, just disable/disconnect it.
 If you do use it, make sure that you are using an encrypted connection (think https:// instead of just http:// if you access a website from your printer).